GiraffeReversed/edulint/docs/source/index.rst

    Try EduLint `here <https://edulint.com/editor/umime_count_a>`_.

+..
+TODO: Feature list, good start is in first paragraph of configuration.rst

 Do you have any problem or could use a new feature?
 See `project's GitHub issues <https://github.com/GiraffeReversed/edulint/issues>`_.